memo33/BAT4Blender/README.md

 ## Installing the Add-on

 1. Download the [latest release](https://github.com/memo33/BAT4Blender/releases).
-2. Open Blender and go to *Edit → Preferences → Add-ons → Install..*
+2. Open Blender and go to *Edit → Preferences → Add-ons → Install..* (or *→ "∨" → Install from Disk..*)
 3. Navigate to the downloaded ZIP file.
 4. Select `Install Add-on from File..`.
 5. Optionally configure the Preferences of the Add-on.